Last updated

 Seeking Professional Guidance

-Consider reaching out to school counselors, who can assess your teen's situation and offer personalized advice.
+• School counselors who can assess your teen's situation and offer personalized advice

 Utilizing Online and Community Resources